Dimensionless physics: continuation: Dimensions of quantum fields in curved space

 \subsection{Universal dimension of scalar fields}

 Let us consider the quadratic terms in the action for the scalar field $\Phi$ in the $N$-dimensional spacetime:

 Taking into account equations (\ref{MetricDimension}) and (\ref{DimensionlessIntegral}), one obtains that the scalar field is dimensionless, $[\Phi]=[1]=0$, for arbitrary spacetime dimension $N$.
+So, it has the same zero dimension as the Goldstone modes, see also Sec. \ref{SecAcoustic}.
 This universal zero dimension differs from the $N$-dependent dimension of scalar fields in the conventional approach, where the dimension is $n=(N-2)/2$.